 Related

-This webpage includes an introduction to the Invest in EU Hub, details of the Call for Strategic Projects under the Net-Zero Industry Act (NZIA) and a disclaimer.
+This webpage includes an introduction to the Invest in EU Hub, details of the new call for Strategic Projects under the Critical Raw Materials Act and a disclaimer.

-The "Invest in EU Hub" is a new service to promote Japanese investments in the EU.
+The "Invest in EU Hub" was launched in 2024, to promote Japanese investments in the EU.
 It will ‘signpost’ potential Japanese investors and other stakeholders to relevant sources of information and resources at EU-level and in EU27 member-states.

-The "Invest in EU Hub" is a new service to promote Japanese investments in the EU.
-Its aim is to provide information to Japanese investors and stakeholders about key EU-level investment opportunities available to non-EU investors.
+The "Invest in EU Hub" aim is to provide information to Japanese investors and stakeholders about key EU-level investment opportunities available to non-EU investors (such as under the Critical Raw Materials Act or under the Net Zero Industry Act or "NZIA"), including through webinars and responding to inquiries.
 These opportunities take the form of programmes supported or co-financed by the European Commission, the European Investment Bank or other EU-level institutions.
 For additional information, click on the links provided or approach the relevant contact point indicated.

 < top >